Cloud4Wi-Create/geosdk/documentation/sdk/integration/android.md

 ### Providing the Mobile Key

-The Mobile Key generated for your app when you configured your project (see [here](/project-configuration.md)) must be provided as a string resource with name `"geouniq_mobile_key"`.
+The Mobile Key generated for your app must be provided as a string resource with name `"geouniq_mobile_key"`.

 This can be done by putting the following line into the Gradle build script of your app (*build.gradle* file of your app module)